kaixi-wang/unused-css-remover/README.md

     - scripts for parsing styles from multiple stylesheets into a nested dict
     - easily find conflicting definitions
     - compile and save a clean.css file containing deduplicated styles

+** TODO: coverage does not yet support @keyframes, @media, @font... so deal with these separately